PMArkive/surf-zones/README.md

 When hooking triggers as zones with multiple of the same name (e.g. two exits, autobhop/nojump), I usually hook them by hammerid as I do not think multiple of the same targetname work properly if I am remembering correctly.

-Some maps have triggers that do not like to trigger properly when hooked and may need to be hooked as box form.
+Some maps have triggers that do not like to trigger properly when hooked and may need to have their spawnflags fixed with Stripper (otherwise hook as box form if its not at a weird angle).
 Please test your zones before submitting.

 ### Autobhop zones
 Other servers that aren't KSF tend to keep autobunnyhopping on.
 Zoning autobhop zones is encouraged but not required.